dataops-tk/tap-powerbi-metadata/README.md

 ## Getting Started

+`TODO: Delete this section after tap is tested and working`

 - [ ] As a first step, you will want to scan the entire project for the text "`TODO:`" and complete any recommended steps.
 - [ ] Once you have a boilerplate prepped, you'll want to setup Poetry and create the virtual environment for your project: